ApiLogicServer/Docs/docs/DevOps-Containers-Build.md

 ## MyDB: Test Databases

 One of the great things about Docker is the ability to install popular databases, with no hassle.
-Follow the procedures described in [Connection Examples](Database-Docker.md#create-your-own-db-image){:target="_blank" rel="noopener"}.
+Follow the procedures described in [Connection Examples](Database-Docker.md#create-your-own-db-image){:target="_blank" rel="noopener"}.\

+You can use this to optionally manage your test databases with containers that can run both locally, or on a cloud / server.

 [^1]:
     Several changes were made as of release 9.01.17.
-It is available as preview; [click here](#preview-version){:target="_blank" rel="noopener"}